About My Research Efforts …

 As I continue to develop my website — lately though the addition of many local photos — I’ve reached beyond Monmouth Beach.
 Not too far though.

 To close neighbors — Sea Bright to the north and Long Branch to the south.
-Border buddies and contiguous cousins.
+Border buddies, shore siblings, and contiguous cousins.
 Three historic beach towns bound together.
 Now and forever.
+As to the history of this fine strip of beachfront we call home — the more you know, the more you want to know.

-Seeing a great old local photograph is one thing — getting its details is quite another.
+Seeing an interesting old local photograph/image is one thing — getting its details is quite another.
 During my deep dives for more recorded historic facts (names, dates and places) I continue to use Newspapers.com — a terrific online resource.

 “To understand today, you must search yesterday.”

 In my own fact gathering, however, I sometimes find conflicting information in all the local publications back then.
-In the usual news biz pitfall, the misspelled name, of course.
-But also, lots of differing dates and in numbers generally.
-So, to offer a more complete report of the pictures posted, I’ve done some supposing of my own.
+In the typical news biz pitfall, the misspelled name, of course.
+But also, plenty of differing reports and with numbers generally.
+So, to offer a more complete description of the pictures found and posted, I’ve done some supposing of my own.
 Even as I keep digging for more facts.

 In closing, I ask my readers to help me keep things honest.
 If you see something you know to be untrue or inaccurate, please, reach out.
 I’m never above making a change when presented with the better facts.
 Indeed, I welcome the interaction.